tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-01-image-sizes-in-apple-touchbar-docs.md

 ---
-title: "How to get crisp text callouts like in Apple's new Touch bar documentation -- and why you might not want to"
+title: "How to get crisp text callouts like in Apple's new Touch bar documentation -- and why you might not want to with translation projects"
 categories:
 - visual-communication
 summary: "Apple's new Macbook laptops include a Touch Bar that replaces the function keys at the top of the keyboard.
 You can program these keys with your own custom functions.
 I was curious to see what the documentation for the Touch Bar looked like.
 In looking at the Apple docs, the most interesting element is the image sizes -- the original image sizes are 4 times the size of the shown graphic.
 This technique helps create a sharp, crisp look to text when the large image is constrained to a smaller size in the browser.
-However, I'm not sure that text callouts are the best strategy for images, especially if you're planning to translate the content."
+However, if you're translating your content, text callouts can be problematic."
 bitlink: http://bit.ly/textcalloutstouchbardocs
 ---